 Contests are administered online.
 Team advisors facilitate students’ access to the online platform; the platform corrects the submissions and reports the scores to ACSL.
 Online resources assist advisors to prepare their students for each competition.
+Each topic on the Study Materials page is linked to the page of the ACSL Wiki that describes the topic in detail.

 At the end of the year, the top students are invited to compete in an online Finals competition.